AM expanded band: Later activities

 A 2006 accounting by Radio World reported that, out of 4,758 licensed U.S. AM stations, 56 were now operating on the expanded band.
 The expanded band frequencies have also become popular for use by hobbyist microbroadcasting transmissions (which don't require licenses) due to the relatively limited number of broadcasting stations compared to the more congested standard/legacy AM band.

 Despite the initial requirement that one of the two paired stations had to cease broadcasting by the end of a 5-year period, as of 2015, there were 25 cases where co-owned standard band and expanded band stations were still active, some of which were approaching 20 years of operation.
 However, at this time the FCC expressed its intention to eventually eliminate the practice, stating: "We therefore tentatively conclude that any licensee with dual standard/Expanded Band authorizations... should be required to surrender one of the two authorizations within one year of release of a future Report and Order in this proceeding adopting this proposal..."
 This report also noted that "A total of 88 Expanded Band channels were originally allotted.
 There were 67 applications filed for Expanded Band allotments, of which 66 construction permits were granted, with one application still pending.
+[On March 11, 2025, the 1997 application for 1620 kHz in Toms River, New Jersey, which was the only one which had not been acted on and was technically still pending, was cancelled by the FCC.]
 Licenses were granted to 54 stations that migrated from the standard AM band to the Expanded Band.
 Of those, 22 unconditionally surrendered their standard band licenses and remained in the Expanded Band; three conditionally surrendered their standard band licenses, and four standard band licenses were canceled by the Commission.
 The Commission also received one unconditional surrender of an Expanded Band authorization and one conditional surrender, and it canceled one Expanded Band license."

 In 2021, the FCC announced plans for an auction of new station assignments, which included replacing four AM stations recently deleted in the St. Louis, Missouri, area.
 A suggestion to also include "abandoned AM expanded band facilities that were approved but never built" was denied.
 A 2022 FCC filing by Inspiration Media, Inc. characterized "the three decade-old expanded band plan" as so far providing only "exceedingly modest band-improvement".
-On March 11, 2025, the 1997 application for 1620 kHz in Toms River, New Jersey, which was the only one which had not been acted on and was technically still pending, was cancelled by the FCC.
+On July 9, 2025, four "Dual Band Stations" licensees made a filing with the FCC asking for policy clarification, and suggesting eliminating the requirement that one of the paired stations had to eventually be shut down.